effektif/user-docs/docs/access.rst

   to allow the first group to work on cases, while the second group has visibility of work on cases that they cannot themselves collaborate on.
-* *View cases*, assigned to a group, to restrict access to cases that contain sensitive information.
+* *View cases*, assigned to a group, to restrict access to cases that contain sensitive information,
+* *Create reports*, granted to a business user group to allow them to analyze the process effectivity.

 To apply process restrictions, open a process and select *Details*.